giuliano-macedo/clusopt/README.md

 ## Installing

-Install all dependecies described in requirements.txt using pip as root user
+Install all dependecies described in `requirements.txt` using pip

 ```bash
 pip3 install -r requirements.txt
 ```

-and if you use remote nodes, create a file `remote_nodes.txt` in the `src` dir and put the ip addresses of your nodes.
+And if you want to use remote nodes, create a file `remote_nodes.txt` in the `src` directory and put all the ip addresses of your remote nodes.
 Your nodes must be running midsc container in docker, to do so use the following commands on each remote node
 ```bash
 docker pull python:3.7.3